 You’ve just written an article.
 And you think it’s pretty good.
 But is it fit to compete with the millions of other articles in Google’s index on the same topic?
-In this post, I’ll explain how to boost your articles so that they can be the most relevant for a person’s search on the topic.
+In this post, I’ll explain how to boost your articles to be the most relevant for a person’s search on the topic.
 Read to learn:

-An SEO article is a piece of written content like a blog post that is featured on your website as a page with a unique URL.
-An SEO article educates, informs and/or entertains your target audience with expertise and quality.
-An SEO article is also optimized for search engines so that it has a better chance of getting on Page 1 of the search results.
+An SEO article is a piece of written content, like a blog post, featured on your website as a page with a unique URL.
+An SEO article educates, informs, and entertains your target audience with expertise and quality.
+An SEO article is also optimized for search engines to have a better chance of getting on Page 1 of the search results.

 Here are six reasons why you should write an SEO article.

 Webpages, including articles, are what search engines like Google store in their index.
 When someone performs a search, the engine analyzes their query and matches it to the most relevant indexed items.
 Without these webpages, Google would have nothing to show users in its search results.

 2. Google’s algorithm is getting smarter all the time, but it still needs help.

 An SEO article is optimized for search so that it can help search engines better understand what the topic is about (see Google’s Webmaster Guidelines for more on this).
 This increases the chance it will be considered relevant to a query and show up on Page 1 of the search results.

 Search Engine Optimization is about helping search engines understand and present content.

 3. Being found for a search can impact your revenue.